|

 1

-If one of
+If one of two sets be

-two sets be infinite, the other would have no place to be.
+infinite, the other would have no place to be.

-The word
+The word "Creator"

-"Creator" means that the Creator is infinite goodness;
+means that the Creator is infinite goodness;

-no evil discoverable; but there is evil in the world.
+there would be no evil discoverable; but there is evil in the world.

-Therefore the Creator does not
+Therefore the Creator

-exist.
+could not exist.

 Objection 2

-It is
+It

-superfluous to assume that what
+is superfluous to assume that

-can be accounted for by a few simple scenarios has been produced by many
+what can be accounted for by a few simple scenarios has been produced by many

 complex scenarios.